ballerina-platform/ballerina-distribution/examples/websocket-service-basic-auth-ldap-user-store/websocket_service_basic_auth_ldap_user_store.md

 # WebSocket service - Basic authentication LDAP user store

 The `websocket:Service` can be secured with basic authentication and optionally, by enforcing authorization.
 This can be achieved by validating the basic authentication token sent in the initial HTTP upgrade request `Authorization` header with the LDAP server.
 This server stores the usernames and passwords for the authentication and the scopes for the authorization.
-An `websocket:Service` can configure the scopes it needs for authorization in the `auth` field of the `@websocket:ServiceConfig` annotation.
+Confogure the scopes required by the `websocket:Service`  for authorization in the `auth` field of the `@websocket:ServiceConfig` annotation.

 A `401 Unauthorized` response is sent to the client when the authentication fails, and a `403 Forbidden` response is sent to the client when the authorization fails.
 Use this to authenticate and authorize requests based on LDAP user stores.